Glossary

 • Would not apply the death penalty for the offences being considered.

-• Conduct civil law proceedings that concern liability for crimes in Syria that fall under the IIIM’s mandate.
+• The IIIM can also assist with non-criminal law judicial proceedings that concern liability for crimes in Syria falling under the IIIM’s mandate in jurisdictions, in line with the IIIM’s terms of reference.

 • Computer Vision: An interdisciplinary scientific field, which studies how computers can gain high-level understanding from digital images or videos.
 It seeks to understand and automate tasks that the human visual system can do, for example, object recognition – one of the sub-domains of computer vision.